mobxjs/mobx/docs/refguide/computed.md

 // (neither the computation or autorun will recomputed)
 ```

-The above example nicely demonstrates the benefit of a `computed`, it acts as caching point.
+The above example nicely demonstrates the benefit of a `computed`, it acts as a caching point.
 Even though we change the `amount`, and this will trigger the `total` to recompute,
 it won't trigger the `autorun`, as `total` will detect it output hasn't been affected, so there is no need to update the `autorun`.
-In comparison, if total would not be annotated, the autorun would run it's effect 3 times,
+In comparison, if total would not be annotated, the autorun would run its effect 3 times,
 as it will directly depend on `total` and `amount`.
 [Try it](https://codesandbox.io/s/computed-3cjo9?file=/src/index.tsx).

 This is the dependency graph that would be created for the above example: